Steveineiter/udemy-html-css/README.md

    - Good pratice to have it in all-selector \* {}
 9. We **don't need calulcations** etc anymore as soon as we use flexbox.
 Looking forward to that \<3 xD
 10. We also aren't too deep into how floats work since they are quiet obsolote xD.

+### Flexbox

+1. have width as much they need, height of the highest flex-item within a given parent by default.
+But we can use eg align-items:center
+2. Flexbox REALLY powerful.
+We can do things with one line which else would need quite a lot of code and trial and error / calculations to get it right.